sbommaganty/Ecommerce/README.md

 - The application uses Vonage APIs to provide an audio-video and chat interface between customers and retailers, helping to pull up information available for a product - including pricing, bundling, offers, availability, and promotions to provide customers with answers to every question.

-This project utilized the benefits of multiple packages such as :
+This project utilized the benefits of multiple technologies such as
+- Android SDK
+- JavaScript (ES6+)
+- CocoaPods(for mac only)
+- React

+This project utilized multiple packages such as :

 - react-native-async-storage/async-storage: For asynchronous storage management in React Native apps.